beenanner/docker-tutorial/engine/nginx_golang/README.md

 ## Build nginx and run
 Now that golang is running let's run a nginx proxy in front of the golang instance.

-`cd nginx && docker build -t my-nginx:1.9 .`
+`docker build -t my-nginx:1.9 ./nginx`

 `docker run -it -p 80:80 --link my-golang:golang my-nginx:1.9`